 - Use Global Entry kiosks when you enter the U.S. via airport

-- Call a marine telephone reporting center for reporting your arrival into the U.S. or Canada
+- Call a marine telephone reporting center for reporting your arrival in the U.S. or Canada

 There are several obvious perks here.
 First, when you can use the dedicated land border crossing processing lanes, you’ll experience a shorter wait when entering either country by vehicle.